cprocino/armbox/README.md

 # robot arm
 For this project we had to create a robot arm that could pick up and move an object.
 Chris and nixon created a box with robot arm that would pick up a small ball and drop it into a container that would eventualy shoot it out.
 Our first challenge was design which we solved by our proof of concept box, then the actual creation took over in import.

+For our planning we really only had a rough idea of a plan per say.
+We knew we had to be done ny valentines day anf that was are deadline to finish. for the first week we decided to get a rough outline of what we wanted to do and how to do it.
+The next couple of weeks would just be making the project and doing cad stuff for the most part with me doing the cade and chris making a way to pickup the ball. we then started fabricating and doing code as it came togheter which took lonmger than we thought it would take for sure.
+For the final week we just documented and finished our project and got the documentation or the majority of it done.

 ![WIN_20230130_15_15_34_Pro](https://user-images.githubusercontent.com/71406784/216708005-1a48c74b-902f-4250-b6ba-4a320e8df95a.jpg)

 ![WIN_20230130_15_16_32_Pro](https://user-images.githubusercontent.com/71406784/216708013-ea3af834-308b-46c2-a769-1af261489e62.jpg)